raspberrypilearning/grow-a-tree/en/step_2.md

 ```blocks3
 change size by (-1) ::looks
 ```
-+ Run the program again to check your changes.
-Top tip: cover the computer's camera with your finger to test your changes.
++ Run the program again to check your changes. **Tip:** Cover the computer's camera with your finger to test your changes.

 --- /task ---

 Does the game feel more responsive when you increase and/or decrease the size of **Tree** sprite?
-These are the kind of things that Games Developers have to consider when designing for user interaction.
+These are the kinds of things that games developers have to consider when designing for user interaction.

-## Stop **Tree** sprite from getting too big!
+## Stop the **Tree** sprite from getting too big!
-Let's explore the second condition.
+Next, explore the second condition.

-If the **Tree** sprite touches the edge of the stage then the `say`{:class="block3looks"} block says "Well done!".
-Also included in this action is `stop this script`{:class="block3control"} - this stops the **Tree** sprite from growing so the tree doesn't get too big for the stage. `stop this script`{:class="block3control"} also stops the forever block.
+If the **Tree** sprite touches the edge of the Stage then the `say`{:class="block3looks"} block says "Well done!".
+Also included in this action is `stop this script`{:class="block3control"}.
+This stops the **Tree** sprite from growing so that the tree doesn't get too big for the Stage. `stop this script`{:class="block3control"} also stops the `forever`{:class="block3control"} block.
 ```blocks3
 if (touching [edge v] ? ::sensing) then ::control
 			say [Well done!] for (2) seconds ::looks